MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-setup.md

 2. On the **eSignature** panel, select **Add or remove other signature providers**.

-3. On the **Add or remove other signature providers** panel, select the provider you want to add.
+3. On the **Edit signature providers** panel, select the provider you want to add.

     ![Screenshot showing the Edit signature providers panel.](../media/content-understanding/esignature-edit-providers-panel.png)